thefstalphabet/leetcode/README.md

 # Leetcode
-The Repo Contained, all the Problems Solutions That I've Solved on Leetcode Contests & while doing Practice.
+The repository contains all the problem solutions I've worked on during LeetCode contests and practice sessions.